Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 6. Click the Create new Interval () in the toolbar.

-Creating a time component
+Creating a new Fixed Duration time component

-2. Select Fixed Duration () in the Select Component Type list when the Select Component Type dialog opens.
+2. Select Fixed Duration () in the Select Component Type list when the Select Component Type dialog box opens.

 5. Enter 30 sec in the Stop Offset field.